Quiver Schur algebras and q-Fock space: Diagrams and Demazure operators

-\begin{proof}[Proof of Theorem \ref{basis}] Our method of proof is to show that this remains a basis when we take associated graded of our algebra.
-The filtration we require is geometric in nature.
+\begin{proof}[Proof of Theorem \ref{basis}] Our method of proof is to show that this remains a basis when we take the associated graded of our algebra with respect to a geometrically defined filtration.